Meet your Board Members

 Marc Roddin KI6HLH is a retired regional planner, having performed transportation planning studies in Bolivia, Indonesia, Kuwait, Saudi Arabia, Hampton Roads Virginia, Bremerton Washington, San Diego County, Santa Clara County, and elsewhere.
 He played a key role on planning and funding for Highway 85 and for the Tasman light rail line that both serve Mountain View, as well as BART’s Colma station, and BART’s extension through San Jose.
-Formerly President of the South Bay Transportation Officials Association, Marc now serves on the City of Mountain View’s Bicycle and Pedestrian Advisory Committee.
+Formerly President of the South Bay Transportation Officials Association, Marc served for eight years on the City of Mountain View’s Bicycle and Pedestrian Advisory Committee..

 An avid hiker, Marc is out on the trails a couple of times per week.
 He serves as a docent with Peninsula Open Space Trust and the Santa Clara County Open Space Authority, and previously served with Sempervirens Fund and with Edgewood Park and Preserve.
 He and his wife Barbara KI6MXP have two children and one grandson so far.
 Marc and Barbara are frequently working on their family history.
 They both have served as ushers at the Mountain View Center for the Performing Arts for more than ten years.